jduckles/pandoc_styles/readme.md

 apt-get install pandoc
 ```

+This can be used simply as a set of styles for pandoc applied using `--data-dir=${DATA_DIR}` as one of the style folders in a pandoc conversion which results in a `.docx`.

+Or you can use the included `n2d` to take a notepad from a codimd server and convert it into a `.docx`.

 ** Codimd CLI ** Details at: https://github.com/codimd/cli (requires curl, wget and jq to be installed)

 ## To create your own style